python/cpython/Doc/library/asyncio-task.rst

    Any \*args and \*\*kwargs supplied for this function are directly passed to *func*.
-Also, the current :class:`contextvars.Context` is propogated, allowing context variables from the main thread to be accessed in the separate thread.
+Also, the current :class:`contextvars.Context` is propogated, allowing context variables from the event loop thread to be accessed in the separate thread.

    Return an :class:`asyncio.Future` which represents the eventual result of